CSteen57/SteenCorp-AD-Lab/README.md

 ## Overview

-The SteenCorp Enterprise IT Lab is a simulated business IT environment designed to bridge the gap between certification knowledge and practical, hands-on experience to replicate real-world scenarios, including:
+The SteenCorp Enterprise IT Lab is a simulated business IT environment designed to bridge the gap between certification knowledge and hands-on troubleshooting.

 - Active Directory Domain Services (AD DS)
 - Organizational Unit (OU) design